 What are Bantu Knots?

-Your Bantu knots can last you up to two weeks, and when you’re ready to take them out, some can also enjoy a curled style called a knot-out, which is similar to a twist-out.
+Your Bantu knots can last you up to two weeks, and when you’re ready to take them out, some can also enjoy a curled style called a knot-out, similar to a twist-out.
 To do so, release each knot carefully and separate them with your fingers to keep the curls they’ve created in place.
 This will last you another few days if you preserve the curls properly.

 How to Do Bantu Knots